UBB-GR9X1/UBB-SE-2025-TEAM23/requirements/stock-page.md

 # Stock System (Page) - Iosua
+- This requirement utilizes a function from TEAM CtrlAltDefeat, mainly the broadcast of an event (buying or selling a stock) to the friend list.

  The system should provide users with information regarding a specified stock:
 - Guests and Registered Users should be provided with: